dmbarbour/glas/docs/GrammarLogicProg.md

 In addition to the main input for pattern matching, I want auxilliary inputs that could be used for lightweight abstraction or refinement of patterns.
 For example, we might express a ranged integer parse as `integer(min:-1, max:10)` as a pattern.
 To support procedural programming, we might allow normal method calls to focus on these other paramaters.
 One option is to treat pass-by-ref input as an implicit argument in certain contexts.

-We could similarly treat env as an implicit parameter.
-The return value might be understood as an output-only pass-by-ref parameter, albeit structurally enforced by the language.
+We can understand 'env' as an implicit parameter that, other than being implicit, is no different from declared parameters.
+The pass-by-ref 'input' would be an implicit parameter only in pattern matching contexts, explict when used outside of a pattern.
+Other arguments would be siblings with 'env' and 'input', and it would be an error to assign 'input' or 'env' in a context where it is assigned implicitly.
+The Result remains special, a free variable that called methods assign via logic unification.

 In general, the idea is that the caller exchanges data with a method through an activation record with keyword parameters, with a few contextually implicit parameters.
 Implicit parameters can potentially be adjusted in context of DSLs or macros, once I'm ready to support those.

 *Note:* In contrast to conventional procedural languages, method calls in grammar-logic are concurrent by default, constrained by data dependencies.
 An optimizing compiler might use a call stack in cases where synchronous call-return aligns with dataflow, or may use lazy evaluation if we don't need the return value immediately, but must generally use a flexible evaluation order.

+*Aside:* Support for pass-by-refs in Result is feasible due to the flexible dataflow with logic unification and is convenient for refactoring method calls.

 #### Pass-by-Ref